amondel2/partyPlanner/README.md

 This Tool is easy to use or at least thats the point.

+This is currently running on Grails 2.2.4 and the eventaul plan is to make this into a Three-tier application since its only Two-tier tired now.
+All code released under the GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007

 1. Gettiong Guest Into the system

     a.
 Ussing Excel